 - Assessments are carried out using the school's risk assessment templates, by those persons having control and immediate responsibility for the activity. - The assessor keeps a record of the assessment and ensures that all staff and pupils involved are aware of the requirements of the assessment. - A copy of each assessment is kept in a central file on All Staff Teams for reference.
-They are sent out to relevant members of staff for reading (and signing to say they have done so) via the Policy Tracker app.
+They are sent out to relevant members of staff for reading.